 What to do: Rent a car and head for the crater!
 After hiking around La Soufriere Volcano’s hot springs, let the kids throw mud at each other in a mud bath.
 (You can relax in the mineral waters beneath a waterfall.)
-Joys Adventure Excursion & Coastal Cruises has a 5-star TripAdvisor rating; kids can swim at Lover’s Rock as seen in Disney’s "Pirates of the Caribbean."
+Joys Adventure Excursion & Coastal Cruises has a 5-star TripAdvisor rating; kids can swim at Lover’s Rock from "Pirates of the Caribbean."

 Where to stay: Marigot Bay Resort and Marina has a kid’s activity program, and a seven-night stay comes with four hours of free babysitting!
 Harmony Suites ranks high for its boutique atmosphere and on-site dining.

 21. San Diego Zoo